jvanname/TechnicalAnalysis/GoldenCross.md

 In this post, we try to determine whether one can use the golden cross (the points of intersections between moving averages) in order to make a profit while trading stocks.
 We use the stocks of both established companies that pay dividends as well as startups which currently do not pay dividends to shareholders.

+The code for this project is in a document titled 'goldencross'.

 **More technical details**